Cornell-Tech-Urban-Tech-Hub/BIDscope/README.md

 Project pages are stored in src/content/projects/BID_NAME.md.
 Your BID should already have a file for it created.
 In this file, you will see a header at the top with metadata for your BID (general info about the BID, etc.).
 Also of note are the *component* fields.
 These correspond to the visualizations to be rendered for your Insight, Transformation, Prediction, and/or Consensus portions of your analysis.
 Put code for your visualizations in /src/components/groups/BID_NAME/ , and reference them appropriately in the header of your markdown file.

 Please do NOT change the first-level section titles (#Insight Analysis, etc.).
 I have regex that searches for these headers and puts the interactive components in the correct location.
+Feel free to add your own second-level (##) and third-level (###) headers.

 ## About BIDSpec